psoloway/puppetlabs-tomcat/README.md

 ###I want to install Tomcat from a specific source

-To download Tomcat from a specific source and then start the service,
+To download Tomcat from a specific source and then start the service:

 ~~~
 class { 'tomcat': }